Catherine Labouré: Vincent de Paul

-Blessed Virgin Mary
+The Virgin Mary

-Labouré stated that on July 19, 1830, the eve of the feast of St. Vincent de Paul, she woke up after hearing the voice of a child calling her to the chapel, where she heard the Virgin Mary say to her, "God wishes to charge you with a mission.
+Labouré stated that on 19 July 1830, the eve of the feast of St. Vincent de Paul, she woke up after hearing the voice of a child calling her to the chapel, where she heard the Virgin Mary say to her, "God wishes to charge you with a mission.
 You will be contradicted, but do not fear; you will have the grace to do what is necessary.
 Tell your spiritual director all that passes within you.
 Times are evil in France and in the world".

-On November 27, 1830, Labouré reported that Mary returned to her during evening meditations.
+On 27 November 1830, Labouré reported that Mary returned to her during evening meditations.
 She displayed herself inside an oval frame, standing upon a globe; rays of light came out of her hands in the direction of a globe.
 Around the margin of the frame appeared the words "O Mary, conceived without sin, pray for us who have recourse to thee."
 As Labouré watched, the frame seemed to rotate, showing a circle of twelve stars, a large letter M surmounted by a cross, and the stylized Sacred Heart of Jesus and Immaculate Heart of Mary underneath.
 Asked why some of the rays of light did not reach the earth, Mary reportedly replied, "Those are the graces for which people forget to ask."
 Mary then asked her to take these images to her father confessor, telling him that they should be put on medallions.
 "All who wear them will receive great graces."

 Labouré did so, and after two years of investigation and observation of her normal daily behavior, the priest took the information to his archbishop without revealing her identity.
 The request was approved and the design of the medallions was commissioned through French goldsmith Adrien Vachette.
 They proved to be exceedingly popular—the Miraculous Medal was quickly adopted by millions of the Catholic faithful.
-It also played an important role in the proclamation by Pope Pius IX of the Immaculate Conception on December 8, 1854.
+It also played an important role in the proclamation by Pope Pius IX of the Immaculate Conception on 8 December 1854.
 The dogma of the Immaculate Conception had not yet been officially promulgated, but the medal, with its "conceived without sin" slogan, was influential in popular approval of the idea.